New Data, New Challenges: How RMS Updated the Version 17 North America Earthquake Models

 You May Also Like

 Ashley is a Senior Product Manager within the Applications Product Management team.
-At RMS, Ashley is responsible for Risk Modeler, the model execution application within Risk Intelligence, with a focus on the integration of the High Definition Simulation models as well as model customization through Model Composer.
+At Moody's, Ashley is responsible for Risk Modeler, the model execution application within the Intelligent Risk Platform, focusing on integrating high-definition (HD) risk models as well as model customization.

-Ashley has been at RMS for nearly a decade and has held many roles including Client Support and Earthquake Model Product Management.
-She holds a bachelor’s degree in Industrial Engineering from Pennsylvania State University, and a master’s degree in Civil Engineering from Stevens Institute of Technology.
+Ashley has been at Moody's for nearly a decade and has held many roles including Client Support and Earthquake Model Product Management.
+She holds a bachelor’s degree in Industrial Engineering from Pennsylvania State University and a master’s degree in Civil Engineering from Stevens Institute of Technology.